VISIT OUR ART STORE ▶

 • Opaque pigments give strong, bold strokes that cover the paper well.

-Sometimes I need both in the same painting—and that’s the beauty of having both families in my palette.
+Sometimes the artist needs both in the same painting—and that’s the beauty of having both families in their palette.

 Let Your Painting Style Guide Your Choices

-The best advice I can give is to try everything!
-Experiment with how each pigment feels on your brush and paper.
+The best advice the artist can give is to try everything!
+Experiment with how each pigment feels on the brush and paper.
 It’s not just about color—it’s about how it flows, settles, and interacts with water.

-Do I need a red?
-Great—but do I want a vibrant transparent red or a bold opaque one?
+Do they need a red?
+Great—but do they want a vibrant transparent red or a bold opaque one?
 Every choice matters.

 Choose the right pigment for your art